thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 Managing long-lived tasks
 -------------------------

-.. warning:: This section is currently a work-in-progress.

 What do you do to run long-lived tasks in threads then?
 It's simple!
 Thread them as you normally would in a synchronous program: